Luger: I don't have one.

 - The Big Finish Doctor Who audio drama The Doomwood Curse is based entirely around this: Some space nanites are making a fictional book true, and through careful manipulation of the tropes the Doctor is able to reverse the effect: The only way to get the solution to the carrier (a highwayman) in time is to make it a valuable item that "Must get there before sunrise!".

-- In the d20 Modern Sourcebook Cyberscape, you can get an implant called Organ Remapping.
-"Organ remapping is an extensive set of minor cybernetic devices that relocate a recipientís internal organs and add safety valves, cutoffs, back-ups, and alternatives to many of the more critical and fragile organic systems."
+- You can get an implant called Organ Remapping.
+"Organ remapping is an extensive set of minor cybernetic devices that relocate a recipient’s internal organs and add safety valves, cutoffs, back-ups, and alternatives to many of the more critical and fragile organic systems."
 So any character can invoke Organ Dodge.

-- Same game, different trope: Combat Clairvoyance.
+- Combat Clairvoyance.
 Psionic characters can use a power called Combat Claivoyance, and any character in a campaign with Cyberscape can use Kata Calculators/Computers, which are chips implanted into the brain comparing the battle to millions of battle sequences stored, and calculating the most probable next move from the opponent, giving advance warning to the user.

 - In Knights of the Old Republic, it is ambiguous if Jolee Bindo is acting like a Grumpy Old Man because it is expected of someone his age and he finds humor in fulfilling the sterotype or if he actually is a Grumpy Old Man but Genre Savvy about it (or some of both).
 Check out his Wookieepedia quote pages and judge for yourself.